vim-scripts/doctest.vim/README.rst

     " >>> echo a+b
     " 6

+    " Catching error.
-    " Catching error, use ErrorNumber like 'E100'.
+    " (NOTE:use ErrorNumber like 'E100')
     " >>> echom an_undefined_variable
     " E121